olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: Y

-Descrizione del campo:Taxon name including genus, species and variant names, as taken from an authoritative nomenclature reference, including Mycobank for fungi and yeasts, the Prokaryotic Nomenclature Up-to-date for bacteria and archaea, AlgaeBase for algae and cyanobacteria, and ICVT for viruses.
+Descrizione del campo: Taxon name including genus, species and variant names, as taken from an authoritative nomenclature reference, including Mycobank for fungi and yeasts, the Prokaryotic Nomenclature Up-to-date for bacteria and archaea, AlgaeBase for algae and cyanobacteria, and ICVT for viruses.

+Questo campo è compilato automaticamente con il valore del campo XXX